WampyCakes/manim-rubikscube/docs/source/index.rst

 ..

    :strong:`Note:`  It is not necessary to pass any parameters to the RubiksCube.
-Doing so is entirely for additional functionality and personal tweaks.
+Doing so is entirely for additional functionality and stylistic tweaks.

 To this point, we have seen that one property of a RubiksCube is a list of colors for the cube faces.
 There are currently two other parameters that can be passed.